310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 no, it could go even beyond that—i feel like we could make anything happen as long as all five of us are together.

-…… i took too long to realize that.
+……i took too long to realize that.

 “the blue flames are the mark of mystery. i have come from the blue sea~”